bekjjones/mypracticerepo/README.md

-# mypracticerepo
+﻿# mypracticerepo
 my practice repository to get familiar with GitHub

 Hi everyone,

-I have invited you to my practise repository to get familiar with how GitHub works and to experiment with how we might use it for collaboration.
+I have invited you all to contribute to a public GitHub repository for practise 

+It is just some dummy files including text files and a HTML example from W3schools.

-Please feel free to add new files, make changes to an existing file and create branches.
+Please take a look around, add files, make changes and create branches to get familiar with how GitHub works.

+FYI - When we are finished practising then the repository can be deleted.